 Limitations affecting the feasibility of providing sufficient data to update the table based on individual fish growth were identified in the planning phase of the studies.
 The tagging trials carried out showed that individual tagging had substantial impacts on survival and therefore would result in substantial loss of fish and commensurate losses.
 Thus, the representativeness of individual tagging is limited, and complementary methodological approaches had to be considered.
 The Subgroup concluded that different methodological approaches, from individual growth studies (based on tagging) and whole cage-based growth studies to a broader analysis based on the available length/weight data from stereo camera measurements at caging, harvesting sampling data and eBCDs, should be combined to address the Commission's request.
-A key finding of the new studies was that the previous assumption of only growth in weight in the farms was incorrect and new data provided increasing evidence of a faster increase in length during the farming period than for wild fish (SCRS/2021/144, SCRS/2021/145).
-There were also concerns that current L-W relationships (used to convert stereo camera length measurements to RWT) might not represent the L-W relationship applicable to certain geographical areas (SCRS/2021/146).
-The main outcomes of the various studies and analysis are summarized in SCRS/2021/150.
+A key finding of the new studies was that the previous assumption of only growth in weight in the farms was incorrect and new data provided increasing evidence of a faster increase in length during the farming period than for wild fish (Bridges et al., 2021, Alemany et al., 2021).
+There were also concerns that current L-W relationships (used to convert stereo camera length measurements to RWT) might not represent the L-W relationship applicable to certain geographical areas (Lino et al., 2021).
+The main outcomes of the various studies and analysis are summarized in Anon., 2021q.